 As you consider the many options available for your student’s education, study abroad—with its deep engagement in another culture—has the potential to be among the most perspective-shifting.
-St. John’s has a variety of programs to choose from, all of which are dedicated to providing excellent academics and cultural integration in a safe environment.
+St. John’s has a variety of programs to choose from, all of which are dedicated to providing excellent academics and cultural integration in an environment that prioritizes student safety.

-One special note: when your student returns, s/he will join an elite group—currently, roughly 10% of college graduates study abroad.
-By taking advantage of a Global Studies program, students acquire a true competitive advantage in today’s increasingly international marketplace.
+One special note: when your student returns, s/he will join an elite group—currently, only about 10% of college graduates have studied abroad.
+By taking advantage of a Global Studies program, St. John's students acquire a true competitive advantage in today’s increasingly international marketplace.